mavinothkumar/frontend-dashboard-custom-post/readme.txt

 4. Do save.

 == Changelog ==
+= 1.4.10 [05-Sept-2019] =

+* Bug Fixes - Custom post not updating the custom taxonomy for few user roles.

 = 1.4.9 [27-August-2019] =

 * Bug Fixes - Custom post not able to delete and save.